-The KAUST University Archives is developing and implementing a digital preservation system which will guarantee the long term preservation and access of valuable KAUST intellectual and historical digital materials.
-Here are the fundamental steps we will take to secure KAUST digital materials.
+The KAUST University Archives manages a digital preservation service that guarantees the long-term preservation and access of valuable KAUST intellectual and historical digital materials.
+The following are the five fundamental aspects of the service that enable long-term preservation.

-KAUST University Archives will work with faculties and departments to develop pre ingest file manifests to ensure we receive all expected digital materials.
-During ingest all digital materials will be checked against the manifest to confirm their presence or absence.
-A report will be generated which indicates all digital materials received and if any were missing.
-In addition, virus and quality control checks will be performed on the ingested materials to confirm file integrity and quality.
+The University Archives works with KAUST Faculty and Staff to develop pre-ingest file manifests to ensure we receive all expected digital materials.
+All digital materials will be checked against the manifest during ingest to confirm their presence or absence.
+An ingest log indicates all digital materials received and if any were missing.
+In addition, virus and quality control checks are performed on the ingested materials to confirm file integrity and quality.

 3. Secure storage

 The University Archives secure storage provides long-term active digital preservation and secure access with a system aligned with the international standard in digital preservation(OAIS ISO 14721).
 Components of our secure storage include:

 Multiple copies across multiple locations with self-healing

 Digital materials require frequent monitoring to ensure their long-term integrity and access.
 The University Archives digital preservation service active monitoring actions include:

 Integrity health checks to protect against loss and corruption

 File authenticity and provenance with fixity checking and audit trails

 Active migration of files to newer formats, during and post-ingest